enkomio/sacara/ISA.md

 # Architecture

-_Sacara_ is implemented by considering a stack based VM, this means that most of the instructions take their arguments from the stack.
-It also support local variables that are saved in a different memory area.
+_Sacara_ interpreter is implemented by considering a stack based VM, this means that most of the instructions take their arguments from the stack.
+It also supports local variables that are saved in a different memory area.
 Both local variables and stack frame are valid only in the current function execution context.
 Once that you return from a function their values is lost.

 Find below a diagram of the _Sacara_ architecture: